Fred-Luckham/simple-flask-app/README.md

 ## About

 This is a simple containerised Flask app.
+It has a basic dashboard where the user can enter their name and email address, which is stored in a PostgreSQL database, and viewable as a table.

 It is built with:

 - Python
 - Flask